-With the future of the wedding industry the subject of much discussion, and talk of us having to deal with coronavirus ‘well into 2021’ we explore what weddings after Covid-19 might look like in the long run.
+With the future of the wedding industry still the subject of much discussion, and reality hitting that we’ll be tackling coronavirus ‘well into 2021’ we explore what weddings after Covid-19 might look like in the long run.

 It’s no secret the wedding industry is one that’s been hit particularly hard by the global coronavirus pandemic.
-However, as small wedding ceremonies have been given the go-ahead, there’s greater speculation than ever over what weddings after Covid-19 will look like in the months and years to come.
+However, as small wedding ceremonies are able to take place, there’s greater speculation than ever over what weddings after Covid-19 will look like in the months and years to come.

-While some suppliers have already adapted to the ‘new normal’ with the likes of virtual bridal appointments and online venue tours, and brides-to-be are adjusting to a life of hen parties and wedding planning over Zoom, the future of the wedding industry will look in the next few years remains an uncertain topic.
+While some suppliers readily adapted to the ‘new normal’ with the likes of virtual bridal appointments and online venue tours, and brides-to-be adjusted to a life of hen parties and wedding planning over Zoom, the future of the wedding industry will look in the next few years remains an uncertain topic.

 Wedding Planning After Covid-19

 Whether you’ve already had to postpone or cancel your wedding, or your partner proposed in lockdown, making headway on your wedding plans whilst we’re in the midst of a pandemic is unlikely to be a walk in the park.

 Inevitably, the wedding industry will look very different to how it did before the days of coronavirus and lockdown, and unfortunately, you may find yourself without a number of your suppliers as small businesses struggle to stay afloat.

 Wedding planners, however, may see a rise in business as the emotional strain of having to negotiate with suppliers and venues in a strained economy proves too much for brides-to-be to bear on their own.

 “It will be more important than ever to communicate with and confide in your wedding planner,” says wedding planner Isabelle Jones.